 Harvest enough mealworms to replace traditional meat in four or five dishes – right on your desk or countertop… fry them up or mix them into soup, smoothies, or bug-filled burgers.

-Interested?
+Interested in the worms?
 Check out livinfarms.
 Thanks to fastcoexist for the tip.

 More ways to eat like a Martian: